macamiri/grocery/README.md

 Ocado data collected:
 - All categories available
-- Product details for 1,000 products (i.e., name, price, weight, nutrition table, ingredients, country of origin)
+- Product details for 1,000 products (i.e., name, price, weight, nutrition table, ingredients, country of origin, rating, text reviews)
-- Text reviews for the same 1,000 products
+    + The 1,000 products were randomly selected from 3 (of the 13)
-The 1,000 products were randomly selected from 3 (of the 13) categories due to the large number of products available.
-All products would have taken > 11 hours to collect (regardless of hardware) because the system/bot was instructured to sleep witthin each collector function to prevent overloading the website.
+    categories due to the large number of products available.
+All products would have taken > 11 hours to collect (regardless of hardware) because the system/bot was instructured to sleep within each collector function to prevent overloading the website.
 The time would be less with parallel processing (i.e., opening multiple RSelenium servers at once and using parallel functional programming vua future package in R).

 Finally, we also collected country names and flags from [worldometers](https://www.worldometers.info/geography/flags-of-the-world/).